klahnakoski/mo-dots/docs/README.md

  1. `a[Null] == Null`
  2. `a["."] == a`

 which are true for all `a`.
-I hope, dear reader, you do not see this a some peculiar pattern, but rather a clean basis that allows us to perform complex operations over heterogeneous data with less code.
+I hope you do not see this a some peculiar pattern, but rather a clean basis that allows us to perform complex operations over heterogeneous data with less code.

 ### NullTypes are Lazy